QuadSpinner/Gaea-Docs/Reference/Nodes/Primitive--LineNoise.md

+---
+uid: Primitive--LineNoise
+title: LineNoise
+---

-LineNoise is a geometry generator that creates sets of lines that can be distorted and used with other noises and fractals to create layered ridges.
+nLineNoise is a geometry generator that creates sets of lines that can be distorted and used with other noises and fractals to create layered ridges.

 | Setting  | Values     | Description                                               |
 | :------- | :--------- | :-------------------------------------------------------- |